 Petroleum engineers, physicists, and astronomers topped the charts with six-figure salaries, while teachers were found among the lowest-paid job titles.
 The job outlook for mathematicians and statisticians is phenomenal in the U.S., as employment opportunities are projected to grow 33% over the next decade.
 This rate is more than four times as fast as the average growth projected for all U.S. industries.
 To work as a mathematician or statistician, students will need to earn higher education degrees, as most entry-level positions require at least a master’s degree.
 Employees in this field often work at colleges or universities, for the government, in health care, or in research and development.

 Did you know that 94% of all workers use mathematics on the job?
 As our society grows towards an increasingly data-centric approach to how we make decisions, as businesses and individuals, mathematics becomes increasingly important.
 While many companies harness data to make decisions and analyse progress, demands for data literacy among employees grows, as it becomes more important to be able to analyse numbers, crunch data and form insights based on data.
 Building a strong foundation in mathematics is clearly a fantastic investment in a young student’s future.
-Third Space Learning’s reliable and engaging tutors have been proven to boost progress and bridge learning gaps.
-Connect with us today to learn more about personalized online lessons for students struggling with mathematics.
+Third Space Learning’s targeted maths interventions, with reliable and engaging tutors have been proven to boost progress and bridge learning gaps.
+As part of the National Tutoring Programme and serving pupil premium students, Third Space Learning aims to strengthen all students’ mathematics skills.
+Connect with us today to learn more about personalized online lessons for students struggling with mathematics and how our online math tuition, targeted maths interventions, primary maths resources and GCSE maths revision resources can help.

 We collected data from the UK’s Office for National Statistics (ONS) and the U.S. Bureau of Labor Statistics (BLS) to find the highest-paying mathematics-related careers.
 We compared average salaries and current employment numbers to determine which careers are the most and least lucrative within each industry.
 Average annual salary data for all mathematics careers broken down by region was not available from the ONS.